ETX-ASU/simcapi-js/README.md

 There are two phases to use Sim CAPI, _setup_ and _setup-completion_.

+You can not use Sim CAPI directly.
+You must use a `connector` to be able to interface with Sim CAPI.
+There exists two connectors, `CapiConnector` and `BackboneConnector`.

 ### Setup ###

 In the setup phase, you must tell Sim CAPI what you want the Sim to expose.
-You first have to get a new instance of Sim CAPI to use in the simulation.
-This is done with the method _getInstance_.
+You first have to get a new instance of Sim CAPI Connector to use in the simulation.
+This is done as shown below.

 ```
-var simCapiInstance = SimCapi.getInstance();
+var connector = CapiConnector.gettInstance();
 ```

-You will use the Sim CAPI instance to interface with AELP.
+You will use the connector instance to interface with AELP.

 To expose the properties of the simulation, you use the method _watch_.

 ```
-simCapiInstance.watch(propertyName, options);
+connector.watch(propertyName, options);
 ```

-propertyName - String - name of the property on the model options      - Object - parent   - Backbone.Model - the model ( not optional)
+propertyName - String - name of the property on the model options      - Object - parent   - Object - the model ( not optional)
                         type     - SimCapi.TYPES  - the type of the property (not optional) alias    - String         - nickname of the property that is only shown via AELP.
 Can __NOT__ contain '.' readonly - Boolean        - if the property is readonly (not optional)